 LANG2010 is an additional compulsory module designed to help prepare students for the Residence Abroad.

-In each semester students should choose three optional modules from the list below (six in total).
-In order to meet the requirements of the programme students must choose at least three optional FREN modules in the year.
+In Semester 1 choose three optional modules from the list below.
+In Semester 2 choose two optional modules.
+In order to meet the requirements of your programme students must choose at least one optional FREN module in the year.
+They must also choose at least two optional LING modules (inc. LANG2005) in the year.

-Exit award: Diploma of Higher Education
+Exit award: Certificate of Higher Education